At AISP, we collaborate with a diverse ecosystem of organizational partners to support and expand the field of cross-sector data sharing.

-MetroLab Network is a City plus University Collaborative for Urban Innovation.
-The Network includes 44 cities, 6 counties and 60 universities.
+MetroLab Network is a city/university collaborative for urban innovation launched jointly by 40 mayors and university leaders as part of the White House Smart Cities Initiative in 2015.
+The Network now includes 2,744 cities, 6 counties and 3,460 universities focused on civic research and innovation.
 Metrolab helps drive partnerships between local governments and universities, poised to help the public sector adapt to rapid technology change.

 The mission of the Penn Child Research Center is to promote the educational and psychological well-being of children through the application of informed social and scientific policy.
 Founded in 2005 with funding from the National Institute of Child Health and Human Development and The William Penn Foundation, Penn Child Research focuses on three primary activities: